Shintaro Yokota: Illness and death

 In February 2017, Yokota experienced headaches; he was later diagnosed with a brain tumor.
 He underwent treatment over the following six months.
 On September 3, 2017, he announced that he was in remission.
 Yokota made an attempt at returning to baseball after treatment, but due to dealing with the after-effects of his treatment, including blurred and double vision, his comeback attempt was short-lived.
-Yokota later cited fellow teammate Fumihito Haraguchi, who also dealt with cancer, as an inspiration for his recovery.
+Yokota later cited teammate Fumihito Haraguchi, who also dealt with cancer, as an inspiration for his recovery.

 Yokota died of brain cancer on July 18, 2023, at age 28.

 Legacy

-His walk-up song, "Bridge of Glory" (栄光の架橋, Eikō no Kakyō), sung by the due Yuzu; became a way of the Hanshin Tigers (and its fans) to show support during his battle against cancer, and after its death as a way to remember his life and his love for both Baseball and Tigers, such exemples include the first team pratice following his death, the top of 9th inning at the 2023 Central League pennant clinching game, and at a Koshien Stadium public viewing for 2023 Japan Series game 7.
+His walk-up song, "Bridge of Glory" (栄光の架橋, Eikō no Kakyō), sung by the due Yuzu; became a way of the Hanshin Tigers (and its fans) to show support during his battle against cancer, and after its death as a way to remember his life and his love for both Baseball and Tigers, such examples include the first team practice following his death, the top of 9th inning at the 2023 Central League pennant clinching game, and at a Koshien Stadium public viewing for 2023 Japan Series game 7.